Forensic Scientist

 what is the worst part of being a forensic scientist?
 Is there any reason why you would quit being a forensic scientist?

-Asked by Ayah about 10 years ago
+Asked by Ayah over 10 years ago

 Apart from the physical hardships (bad smells, having to get out of bed in the middle of the night, sometimes having to work 16-20 hour days), the worst part is what would be the worst part in any job--problem co-workers or bad management.
 Happily I don't have issues like that right now, but if a really horrible management staff were hired in, that might make me quit or at least look for another agency.